sagemathinc/cocalc_tutorial/functionality/functionality.md

 # A tour of SageMathCloud

+SageMathCloud contains a lot of functionality including the ability to run Linux terminals, Jupyter Notebooks and Sage Worksheets along with a wide range of course management facilities.

-SageMathCloud contains a lot of functionality.
-In this section, we'll take a look at what it can do
+In this section, we'll take a closer look at some of the features not related to course management.
+Course management features are described elsewhere in this session.

 ### Create your first project